Control of Pests and Diseases

 When the disease is identified in the first instance it could be controlled by recommended treatment.

-⦿ To save the surrounding trees dithiocarbamate 6g s or metalaxical 4g s dissolved in 1 litre of water and with the mixture wash the shoots well once in three weeks during rainy season
+⦿ To save the surrounding trees dithiocarbamate 6g s or metalaxyl 4g s dissolved in 1 litre of water and with the mixture wash the shoots well once in three weeks during the rainy season

-⦿ Furthermore, through managing properly the nutrition’s the strength of the trees could be maintained.
-For this purpose it is important to use a balanced fertilizer mixture.
+⦿ Furthermore, by managing properly the nutrition the strength of the trees could be maintained.
+For this purpose, it is important to use a balanced fertilizer mixture.

 N:B: It is not possible to save the trees acutely affected by the disease.
 It is very important to burn down such trees.
 Through this step getting healthy trees infected as well as increasing the germs in the affected trees could be controlled.